 Half height excavation under the remainder of the house provides substantial storage and accommodates the new condensing boiler.
 The frameless, low-iron glass balustrade maximises natural light for the basement room along with two side windows fitted just above ground level.
 The basement was finished with a polished concrete floor overlaid on a wet underfloor heating system.

 The kitchen design incorporated a flush-fitting induction hob, quartz-resin worktop, and timber shaker kitchen units in two finishes.
 We fitted an aqua glass splashback with colour-matched switches and sockets.
 With large porcelain tiles over underfloor heating, an anti-slip version of the same tiles extended to the patio.
 This created a seamless transition between outside and in, making the whole space feel significantly larger.
 Architectural plants in colourful planters with built-in lights stand on the patio.
 We installed a multi-room music system to provide music in 5 separate zones throughout the house.

 One of the challenges of any side extension from a rear addition is to find a role for what was the previous dining room.
 A standard side extension would have covered the dining room window to create a gloomy space.
 Glass overcame this problem and the previous dining room was converted into a light, airy home office with views to the garden and river beyond.

-To see the story of this renovation, click on the first image below.
+To see the story of this renovation, select the first image in the gallery below.
 When it enlarges use the arrows to work your way through the project.